Labour MP Ivan Lewis Is Under Investigation By The Party Over A Sexual Harassment Complaint

 She told BuzzFeed News: “I spoke to a few people about it at the time.
 The feedback that I got was that if I went about making a formal complaint I would end up receiving unwanted media attention.
 That put me off doing anything about it.
 I was told that if I did I was likely to get media attention."

-Labour sources have denied that anyone in Miliband’s office would have have discouraged anyone from reporting harassment allegations.
+Labour sources have denied that anyone in Miliband’s office would have discouraged anyone from reporting harassment allegations.

 The woman continued: "It wasn't clear to me where the formal process was.
 As a woman working in the Labour Party, working in Westminster, it wasn't clear to me where to report that wouldn't have repercussions for me, it's all so tied up politically."

-She said the Labour Party must put a system in place to deal with complaints that was genuinely independent and protected complainants’ anonymity.
+She said the Labour Party must put a system in place to deal with complaints that is genuinely independent and protects complainants’ anonymity.
 "Those would be the two key things for any reporting mechanism."

 A second woman, who previously worked for Lewis, also said that she had informally raised concerns about Lewis asking her out for drinks or to the theatre with members of Miliband’s team, While she said the inappropriate behaviour was “minor” – inviting her out for drinks or to the theatre – it made her feel “uncomfortable”.

 She had decided there was no way to take a complaint forward.
-“There was just no-one to go to”, she said.
+“There was just no one to go to,” she said.
 “I didn’t want to lose my job, I didn’t want to destroy someone else’s career over something minor.

-“I was not very quiet about the fact that Ivan had been weird towards me, it was kind of a joke, because everybody knew.”
+“I was not very quiet about the fact that Ivan had been weird towards me.
+It was kind of a joke, because everybody knew.”

 She said it would have been “ridiculous” to report Lewis to the party whips.
-“It’s about getting leverage over people to vote in a certain way that you want, I just think the party could have handled it much better.”
+“It’s about getting leverage over people to vote in a certain way that you want.
+I just think the party could have handled it much better.”

-So, the woman said, had dealt with the situation herself.
-“Anything I thought was inappropriate I would tell him straight away and put a big barrier between us”, she said, adding: “I think he did develop feelings for women, but that doesn’t make it right.
+So, the woman said she had dealt with the situation herself.
+“Anything I thought was inappropriate I would tell him straight away and put a big barrier between us,” she said, adding: “I think he did develop feelings for women, but that doesn’t make it right.
 You don’t fall in love with every single woman that you come across.”

 In a statement, a spokesperson for Ed Miliband told BuzzFeed News: “Ed is concerned by these allegations of harassment.
 At all times under his leadership he would have taken any allegations of sexual harassment seriously and strongly encourages any individual concerned to use the complaints process of the Labour Party.
 They should receive the support they have the right to expect.”